KAIGAI-BRIAN/SOC-Analyst-Portfolio/Linux Authentication Log Monitoring Pipeline with Logstash, Elasticsearch & Kibana (ELK)/README.md

 ![](https://github.com/KAIGAI-BRIAN/SOC-Analyst-Portfolio/blob/main/Linux%20Authentication%20Log%20Monitoring%20Pipeline%20with%20Logstash%2C%20Elasticsearch%20%26%20Kibana%20(ELK)/screenshots/permissions%26restarting%20logstash.png)

 ## Visualizing the Log Data
 Once the configuration settings are ready, the permissions have been set, and Logstash has been restarted.
 The last thing to do is to hop into Kibana and take a look the logs.
-Set up a Data view to visualize the auth log index pattern (auth-logs-*).
+Set up a Data view to visualize the auth log index pattern ``` (auth-logs-*)```.

 1. Click the Kibana menu
 2. Scroll down to Management
 3. Select Stack Management
 4. Click Data Views under Kibana
 5. Choose Create data view
+6. Name data view (Linux Authentication Logs) and select the index pattern (auth-logs-*).
    ![](https://github.com/KAIGAI-BRIAN/SOC-Analyst-Portfolio/blob/main/Linux%20Authentication%20Log%20Monitoring%20Pipeline%20with%20Logstash%2C%20Elasticsearch%20%26%20Kibana%20(ELK)/screenshots/create%20data%20view.png)

 ## Investigating Logs in Kibana